infovpcs/BMAD-METHOD-Odoo/docs/ide-setup.md

 - Custom Agents can be created and configured with specific tools, models, and custom prompts
 - Cursor allows creating custom agents through a GUI interface

-NOTE from Cursor: "We’re considering adding a .cursor/modes.json file to your project to make it easier to create and share custom modes."
+NOTE from Cursor: "We're considering adding a .cursor/modes.json file to your project to make it easier to create and share custom modes."

 ## Windsurf